GoergPflug/AttinyStreamGfxApi/README.md

 .
 New Example for filled 3D, see: https://www.youtube.com/shorts/ITSJokLk3jE

 .
 Affine Transformation "Mode7" for secondary console allows rotation and shearing see: https://www.youtube.com/shorts/MPjAXqZMenM

+0.8.1		Support Clipping for Lines and Triangles, API-Change: Center of Screen is at 128,128 instead of 64,32

 Description of the Demos